FatemaZahra/python_tdd/README.md

 - Repeat.

 ### Benefits
-Research studies demonstrate that TDD is a technique that has the most impact in the quality of the code developers write.
+- Research studies demonstrate that TDD is a technique that has the most impact in the quality of the code developers write.
+- Code has fewer bugs